-If none of the methods worked to solve the Vizio smart TV won’t connect to 5G WiFi issue.
+If none of the methods worked to solve the Vizio smart TV won’t connect to the 5G WiFi issue.
 However, there is still a way to get this issue fixed.
 We advise contacting Vizio customer service support will certainly help to resolve this error.

 Vizio TV won’t connect to 5G WiFi is an issue that occurs when you try to connect the 5G wifi to the smart TV that doesn’t support the 5G frequency network.
 However, there are various ways to fix this issue.

 These instructions helped most of the users who are unable to connect the 5Ghz WiFi to the smart TV.
 Similarly, we also applied these steps and the error get fixed.